bmulholland/bmulholland-website/_developer_resources/seniority.md

 to, and you figure out how to learn things yourself.
 Then, while applying and interviewing you aim to communicate how quickly you'll get up to speed and produce value.

+Unfortunately, this means that no one can provide you with specific resources on how to do these things.
+The best you can do is follow some of the [meta skills](/everyone_resources/meta/).

 ## Junior to Intermediate

 **Goal:** Learn how this stuff works in practice.